-- Cable type: Unshielded twisted pair (UTP) or shielded twisted pair (STP) cables with RJ-45 connectors; Category 3 or better for 10BASE-T, Category 5 or better for 100BASE-TX, and Category 5, 5e or 6 for 1000BASE-T. - Make sure your cables are not damaged and RJ-45 connectors are well connected. - Avoid installing copper cables close to strong electromagnetic fields generated by electric generators, elevator engines, or similar heavy electric machines. - Make sure you only use SFPs and XFPs that are supported by Alcatel-Lucent.
+- Cable type: Unshielded twisted pair (UTP) or shielded twisted pair (STP) cables with RJ-45 connectors; Category 3 or better for 10BASE-T, Category 5 or better for 100BASE-TX, and Category 5, 5e or 6 for 1000BASE-T. - Make sure that your cables are not damaged and the RJ-45 connectors are well connected. - For interbuilding connection use fiber-optic cables. - Copper ports are intended to be used for indoor applications only, suitable for connection to intrabuilding or unexposed wiring or cabling only.
+The intrabuilding ports of the equipment must not be metallically connected to interfaces that connect to the OSP or its wiring.
+These interfaces are designed for use as intra-building interfaces only (Type 2 or Type 4 ports as described in GR-1089-CORE, Issue 4) and require isolation from the exposed OSP

+- cabling.
+The addition of Primary Protectors is not sufficient protection in order to connect these interfaces metallically to OSP wiring. - Avoid installing copper cables close to strong electromagnetic fields generated by electric generators, elevator engines, or other similar heavy electric machines. - Make sure you only use SFPs and XFPs that are supported by Alcatel-Lucent.